Pettistree: Churches

-The Church of St Peter and St Paul was built in the Thirteenth Century- the original font's base as well as the Grisaille Glass remains intact in the building today, Although the original church was likely to have been low and towerless, this changed as the village become more wealthy.
-As the wealth of the settlement grew, Campsea priory added both Loudham and Pettistree to its dependent parishes and the re-construction of the original church began in the 14th Century.
-Again, further improvements were made to the church in the Fifteenth Century with the tower, bells, brash and benches for the congregation all being added.
+The Church of St Peter and St Paul was built in the 13th century.
+The original font base and the grisaille glass remains intact in the building.
+Although the original church was likely to have been low and towerless, this changed as the village become more wealthy.
+As the wealth of the settlement grew, Campsey Priory added both Loudham and Pettistree to its dependent parishes and the re-construction of the original church began in the 14th century.
+Again, further improvements were made to the church in the 15th century with the tower, bells, and benches for the congregation all being added.
 These improvements came with an increasing population.
-However, during the Reformation many of these features were destroyed or defaced including the original stain glassed window.
-Due to Pettistree being a relatively small Parish it has never had its own Parish Priest and since the late seventeenth Century it has been linked to both nearby Bredfield and Wickham Market.
+However, during the Reformation, many of these features were destroyed or defaced including the original stained-glassed windows.
+Due to Pettistree being a relatively small parish, it has never had its own parish priest and since the late 17th century it has been linked to both nearby Bredfield and Wickham Market.

-The church underwent some restorations in the late Twentieth Century; the original tower was restored in 1979 and the bells then in 1989 after being damaged in the Second World War.
-Finally the "medieval glass in the chancel was restored in 1991 by Surinder Warboys and was dedicated to the Harvest Festival"- Suffolk Parish Council.
+The church underwent some restorations in the late 20th century; the original tower was restored in 1979 and then the bells in 1989 after being damaged in the Second World War.
+The "medieval glass in the chancel was restored in 1991 by Surinder Warboys and was dedicated to the Harvest Festival"- Suffolk Parish Council.

 Parish Council

-Formed in 1970 Pettistree Parish Council was established by Mr W Frith who was one of St Peter and St Pauls Parishioners.
+Formed in 1970, Pettistree Parish Council was established by Mr W Frith, who was one of St Peter and St Paul’s Parishioners.
 Frith then acted as Parish Clerk for many years following.
 At that time there were only five members but in 1988 the membership increased to 7.
 The Parish Council deals with problems such as drainage, ditches and overall maintenance of the church.
-In the early years, the Council also discussed the building of Wickham Market By-pass which had been awaited for over 30 years.
-The Parish Council, through the Suffolk Coastal District Council is able to collect a portion of Council Tax to fund village activities.
-The council acts on behalf of Pettistree's Community and is responsible for the maintenance of the village- including the Village Green, footpaths and bridleways.
-The Parish Council acts as the voice of the community, representing the residents views for things such as applications of planning.
+In the early years, the Council also discussed the building of the Wickham Market by-pass, which had been awaited for over 30 years.
+The Parish Council, through the Suffolk Coastal District Council, is able to collect a portion of Council Tax to fund village activities.
+The council acts on behalf of Pettistree's Community and is responsible for the maintenance of the village, including the village green, footpaths and bridleways.
+The Parish Council acts as the voice of the community, representing the residents’ views for things such as planning applications.
 The Annual Parish Meeting is usually held in late May or early June.
 Here, local electors are able to discuss any issues that they wish the Parish Council to focus and act upon in the next year.